 Taking a look under the hood of your vehicle can be intimidating considering all the various parts, components, hoses, and belts that reside among the engine and transmission.
 When it comes to the fundamental functions of your vehicle, basic knowledge can help you recognize potential problems before you wind up on the side of the road standing next to an immobile car or truck.
-The engine provides the power to mobilize your vehicle but do you know that the CV boots, u-joints, and axles, as part of the drivetrain, are what put your vehicle into advancing motion?
+You know that the engine provides the power to mobilize your vehicle but do you know that the CV boots, u-joints, and axles, as part of the drivetrain, are what put your vehicle into advancing motion?

 The drivetrain connects the axels to the transmission, including the CV (constant velocity) joints to the differential, sending power to the wheels.
 It’s important to know the symptoms of what the vehicle presents when something has gone wrong with the drivetrain.
 It’s time to visit a service center if you notice:

 - Grease on the underside of the vehicle or on the tires.
-Usually these signs indicate a failure in the CV shaft assembly and require U-Joint or axle repair, a new CV boot, and/or related CV mechanisms.
+Usually, these signs indicate a failure in the CV shaft assembly and require U-Joint or axle repair, a new CV boot, and/or related CV mechanisms.

 - Clicking sounds heard when turning.